Taxpayers face overloaded IRS as filing season opens Monday - NewsBreak

 Donald Williamson, an accounting and taxation professor at American University in Washington, said he expects “weeks and weeks” of IRS delays in 2022.

 “You can blame Congress or the IRS.
 I imagine they’re trying to do the right thing but it just adds to further complexity,” he said.
-“My advice in 2022 is file early, get started tomorrow and try to put your taxes together with a qualified professional.”
+“My advice in 2022 is file early, get started tomorrow and try to put your taxes together with a qualified professional.”2021 taxes: IRS deadline back to April 15 despite pandemic

 Williamson said he advises his clients to file electronically, and those who expect hefty refunds in the tens of thousands should expect greater delays.
 Most backlogged returns were filed on paper and are amended returns.